tromp/tromp.github.io/_posts/2023-11-24-largest-number.md

               └─┤ │
                 └─┘
 ```
-Most people believe 18446744073709551615, or 0xFFFFFFFFFFFFFFFF in hexadecimal,
+Most people believe 2^<sup>64</sup>-1 = 18446744073709551615, or 0xFFFFFFFFFFFFFFFF in hexadecimal,
 to be the largest number representable in 64 bits.
+In English, it's quite the mouthful:
+eighteen quintillion four hundred forty-six quadrillion seven hundred forty-four
+trillion seventy-three billion seven hundred nine million five hundred fifty-one
+thousand six hundred fifteen.

-Which is indeed the case if
+That is indeed the maximum possible value of 64 bit unsigned integers,
-we are talking about 64 bit unsigned integers such as represented by the
-datatype uint64_t in C or u64 in Rust.
-We can reach quite a bit further with
+available as datatype uint64_t in C or u64 in Rust.
-floating point values.
+We can easily surpass this with floating point numbers.
 The 64-bit
 [double floating point format](https://en.wikipedia.org/wiki/Double-precision_floating-point_format)
-finds its largest (finite) representable value in the 309 digit number
+has a largest (finite) representable value of
-2<sup>1024</sup>(1-2<sup>-53</sup>) = 17976931...24858368.
+2<sup>1024</sup>(1-2<sup>-53</sup>) ~ 1.7976931\*10<sup>308</sup>.

-What if we allow representations beyond mere datatypes?
-Such as a program small
+What if we allow representations beyond plain datatypes?
-enough to fit in 64 bits.
-For most programming languages, there is very little
+Such as a program small enough to fit in 64 bits.
-you can do in so few bits.
+For most programming languages, there is very little you can do in so few bits.
 64 bits is only 8 characters or bytes after all.

-In the C language that only leaves you with "main(){}", which doesn't do much.
+In C that only leaves you with "main(){}", which does ... nothing.

 But there are plenty languages that require no such scaffolding.
 For instance,
-on Linux there is bc, an arbitrary precision calculator language.
+on Linux there is arbitrary precision calculator "bc".
 It happily
 computes the 954242 digit number 9^999999 = 35908462...48888889, which can thus
 be said to be representable in 64 bits.
-We can imagine a similar language
-featuring the symbol ! for computing factorials, which makes 9!!!!!!! a much
+Had it supported the symbol ! for computing factorials,
-larger number representable in 64 bits.
+then 9!!!!!!! would make a much larger number representable in 64 bits.

 Allowing such primitives feels a bit like cheating though.
 Would we allow a
 language that has the [Ackerman function](https://en.wikipedia.org/wiki/Ackermann_function)